 When you’re fit and well, you’re in good shape to look after your children.
-But with all the focus on looking after a child or baby, it’s easy to forget to look after yourself.
+But it’s easy to forget to look after yourself when you’re busy caring for children and teenagers, working, keeping up with friends and more.
 These simple ideas for healthy eating and exercise can get you back on track.

 Healthy eating and exercise basics